This high-protein Basque cheesecake made with cottage cheese is rich, creamy, and packed with 15g of protein per slice.

 Why This Recipe Works

-Now, let’s chat about what makes this Easy Basque Cheesecake such a winner!
-First and foremost, it’s foolproof.
-Even if you’re a novice baker, the straightforward method guarantees a delicious result as long as you follow the steps carefully.
-The combination of cream cheese and heavy cream gives it that luxurious, creamy texture that we all crave in a cheesecake, elevated by a touch of flour just to help bind it together.
+Let’s spill the tea on why this Easy Basque Cheesecake is basically a cheat code for dessert lovers 😎🍰.
+First up: it’s foolproof.
+Even if baking isn’t your thing, the simple method guarantees a dreamy, creamy result — just follow the steps and you’re golden.
+The magic combo of cream cheese and heavy cream gives it that ultra-luxurious, custardy texture we all secretly crave, with a tiny touch of flour to hold it all together.

 Ingredients + Optional Substitutions